jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 So for contemporary Americans, Canadians, Brits, Aussies, Kiwis, etc. what the heck counts as ethical decisions today?
 Where should we steer our player god?
 Every newspaper, pundit, and politician says they're fighting for the good of our society.
 But our politics have so much disagreement, how can a regular person know the difference between heroes and villains?

 Today, we're all looking up from Main Street, trying to figure if Donald Trump is evil, or if the United Nations is trying to make a world government.
-We ask if CNN is manufacturing fake news, or maybe "all of them" are.
+We ask if CNN is manufacturing fake news against their ideological opponents, or maybe "all of them" are.
 If so, what's real news?

 Our questions never stop.
 Should the government-run health insurance, or a big corporation regulated by the government?
 Is climate change real?
 If the world is suffering so bad, why do "green" obsessed workplaces force us to commute in every day?
 And, if telecommuting was unacceptable before March 2020.
 Why are we being asked to do it at the drop of a hat, without an apology?

 Wouldn't it be cool if the middle-class had clear answers for good and bad politics today?
-It is cool and it's why I wrote this new philosophy.
+It is refreshing, and it's why I wrote this new philosophy.

-Techvolution bypasses today's "current events" news cycle, and childish bickering of political commentators and extremists.
+Techvolution bypasses today's "current events" news cycle and the childish bickering of political commentators and extremists.
 This new philosophy wants the middle-class to take hold of the new digital levers of power.
 Only then will regular people no longer depend on the social services of Big Government or the corporate employment of Big Business.

 Only with a new philosophy will regular people become player gods again.

 If you were lost at sea, you'd grip a two-way radio like it was your life-line; because it would be.
 Now we must make our own technological saviors.
-Main Street will only enjoy greater security, freedom, productivity, and happiness when we fund, make, and use our own content, apps and electronics.
+Main Street will only enjoy happiness again when we fund, make, and use our own content, apps, and electronics.

-Only then will we live in the glorious Internet Age.
+Only when we hold modern levers of power, will we live in the glorious Internet Age.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/PertinentObviousArrowcrab' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>